n8n-io/n8n-docs/document-templates/cluster-nodes.md

 <!-- Briefly summarize the node.
 For example:

-The _Name_ node allows you to automate work in _Name_ and integrate _Name_ with other applications. n8n has built-in support for a wide range of _Name_ features, which includes creating, updating, and deleting events, people, tags, and signatures. -->
+Use the _Name_ node to automate work in _Name_ and integrate _Name_ with other applications. n8n has built-in support for a wide range of _Name_ features, which includes creating, updating, and deleting events, people, tags, and signatures. -->

 On this page, you'll find a list of operations the _Name_ node supports, and links to more resources.